Ravioli Bake

 Substitutions and Variations

-This baked ravioli lasagna is super flexible—think of it as your dinner safety net with plenty of room to play.
+When it comes to frozen ravioli recipes, this one is the most flexible.
+Think of it as your dinner safety net with plenty of room to play.
 Here are a few easy swaps and creative twists to make it your own:

 • Protein options: Swap sausage or ground beef with ground turkey, shredded rotisserie chicken, or keep it vegetarian and skip the meat altogether.